 Examples of Unsubsidized Student Loans

 Federal student loans provide for full deferment during the in-school and grace periods.
 An immediate repayment is an option on federal parent loans.
-There are no prepayment penalties on federal and private student loans, so nothing stops a borrower from making interest-only or fixed payments on unsubsidized loans that don’t offer these options.
+There are no prepayment penalties on federal and private loans, so nothing stops a borrower from making interest-only or fixed payments on unsubsidized loans that don’t offer these options.

 Eligibility for Unsubsidized Student Loans

-Eligibility for an unsubsidized student loan does not depend on financial need.
-More students will qualify for an unsubsidized student loan than for a subsidized student loan.
-Everybody, including wealthy students, may qualify for an unsubsidized student loan.
+Eligibility for an unsubsidized student loan does not depend on financial need, so even wealthy students may qualify for an unsubsidized student loan.
+Typically, more students will qualify for an unsubsidized student loan than for a subsidized student loan.

 - Be enrolled at least half-time as a regular student at a college or university that is eligible for federal student aid.
 Some private student loans will lend to continuing education students who are enrolled less than half-time.
 For federal student loans and most private student loans, repayment begins six months after the borrower graduates or drops below half-time enrollment.

-For federal student loans, the student must be a U.S. citizen or permanent resident.
+- Be a U.S. citizen or permanent resident (for federal loans).
 Some private student loans will lend to international students if the borrower has a creditworthy cosigner who is a U.S. citizen or permanent resident.

-The student must be in good academic standing with at least a 2.0-grade point average (GPA) on a 4.0 scale and make progress toward a degree that is consistent with graduating within 150% of the normal timeframe.
+- Be in good academic standing with at least a 2.0 grade point average (GPA) on a 4.0 scale.

 The borrower must not be in default on a previous student loan.
 Also, most private student loans will require a credit check and a creditworthy cosigner.

 Loan Limits on Unsubsidized Student Loans

 Unsubsidized loans generally allow higher loan limits than subsidized loans, letting students borrow more money.

 An independent undergraduate student will qualify for a higher loan limit than a dependent undergraduate student on an unsubsidized federal student loan.
 Dependent undergraduate students may qualify for the same limits as independent students if their parent was denied a Federal Parent PLUS Loan due to an adverse credit history.

 How to Apply for an Unsubsidized Student Loan